deepakgouda/digiform/README.md

-# digiform
-Automate data entry process using Text detection and recognition.
+## Automate data entry process using Text detection and recognition.